Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Data

 Specifically this work adopts the northern sky of both BOSS DR12 and eBOSS DR16 catalogues of Luminous Red Galaxies and for the sake of simplicity we hereafter name them as DR12 and DR16, respectively.
 The exclusion of the southern sky subsample is due to the limited sky coverage.
 The main features of the DR12 and DR16 data set used in this work are shown in Table~\ref{t10} and Table~\ref{t20}, respectively.
 The redshift interval in each dataset is $0.46 < z < 0.62$ with around 420,000 points (DR12) and $0.67 < z < 0.74$ with approximately 30,000 points (DR16), as displayed in Fig.\ref{fig:hist}.
 The footprint of the sky area coverage of both catalogues is shown in Fig.\ref{fig:dr16sky}.

-We split the data into redshift bins of $\Delta z = 0.01$, with the size of the bin being chosen to avoid projection effects \cite{proj}.
-So we can avoid possible biases on homogeneity scale measurements, and increase the number of data points, thus providing a good statistical performance for the analysis \cite{Goncalves:2018sxa, Goncalves:2020erb, Alonso:2013boa, Andrade:2022imy}.
+We split the data into redshift bins of $\Delta z = 0.01$, with the size of the bin being chosen to avoid projection effects \cite{alonso2014measuring}, as discussed in Appendix~\ref{bin7}.
+This choice allows us to avoid possible biases on homogeneity scale measurements, and increase the number of data points, thus providing a good statistical performance for the analysis \cite{Goncalves:2018sxa, Goncalves:2020erb, Alonso:2013boa, Andrade:2022imy}.

 To test the robustness of the method and compute the covariance matrix, we rely on 1000 mock catalogs from the MultiDark-Patchy mock catalogs \cite{kitaura2016clustering, rodriguez2016clustering} and the EZmock galaxy catalogues \cite{zhao2021completed}.